mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 frontend frameworks, it is the Facebook's React which gained a lot attention from developers in recent days.
-Although it offers some controversal features like JSX (which implies transcompilation) and is heavyweight with all its components and dependencies[], a stripped-down version, called React Core[] is availabe.
+Although it offers some controversal features like JSX (which implies transcompilation) and is heavyweight with all its components and dependencies[], a stripped-down version, called Preact[] is availabe.
 It contains everything what is needed to build highly reactive applications including stateless views, functional rendering logic or ???.